ga-curriculum/responsive-design-v2/nav-bar-media-query/README.md

 This rule removes the element with the `id` of `destinations` from the flow of the document and hides it from the user.

+Next, we add a media query that will show the `<div>` element with an `id` of `destinations` and hide the `<div>` with an `id` of `destinations-mobile` when we hit our breakpoint.
 We're only interested in changing what's shown in the nav bar as the screen widens.
 This media query will accomplish our goal:

 ```css
 @media (min-width: 550px) {